The Spitfire Watch

 If you’ve seen the film Dunkirk then you may recognise the watch.
 Tom Hardy’s character wears the model and frequently uses it to check how much fuel he has remaining.

-Whilst a tribute to the original watch, this model will have some modern updates.
+Whilst a tribute to the original watch, this model has some modern updates.
 These include a larger size at 40mm, a choice of movement (Swiss or British), non-reflective sapphire glass and water resistance.

-The case will be made from aerospace-grade steel and machined at the UK’s premiere science and technology facility.
+The case is made from certified British steel, made for Rolls-Royce, and machined at one of the UK’s premiere technology facilities.

 The dial is hand-crafted from the original skin of the Spitfire.
 Highlighting its authentic origins, each dial has its own unique patina and scars.